jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 df.isnull().sum()
 ```

+## Reducing numeric columns to two
-We now have a table with many numeric columns.
+We now have a table with many numeric columns.\
 We need to reduce the number of numeric columns down to two.\
 Use a heatmap to analyse the correlation between numeric columns.
 ```
 df_heat = df.corr()